Nrechati/42sh-UNIX-Shell/README.md

 ## Abstract

 The goal of this project was to implement a rather complete **UNIX Shell** regarding **POSIX Standards**.
-During our UNIX System specialization at 42 we had to first get to work with UNIX File system, Shellscript, Signals, Syscall, Shell environnement, Binaries and Built-ins along with a lot of C design patterns.
+During our UNIX System specialization at 42, we had to first get to work with UNIX File system, Shellscript, Signals, Syscall, Shell Environnement, Binaries and Built-ins along with a lot of C design patterns.
 This project was the perfect use case to bring it all together to implement our **own shell using C with no external library or functions, from scratch**.

-Besides all project requirements we had to implement few library to build our architecture.
+Besides all the project requirements, we had to implement a few libraries to build our architecture.
 - **Hash table** library.
 Find more [here](https://github.com/Nrechati/HashMap)
-- Our own implementation of **`printf`** as standard one is forbidden by the project.
+- Our implementation of **`printf`** as the standard one is forbidden by the project.
 Find more on the `libft` directory of this project.
-- A **State Machine** library for Lexing, Parsing and Execution.
+- A **State Machine** library for Lexing, Parsing, and Execution.
 Find more on the `libft` directory of this project.
-- A **Vector** library to handle line editing and general string manipulation, as standard one is forbidden by the project.
+- A **Vector** library to handle line editing and general string manipulation, as the standard one is forbidden by the project.
 Find more on the `libft` directory of this project.
-- Using our **LibC** implementation , as standard one is forbidden by the project.
+- Using our **LibC** implementation, as the standard one is forbidden by the project.
 Find more on the `libft` directory of this project.

-> **Note** : For a full understanding of this project, see `Subject_42sh.en.pdf` on this repository
+> **Note**: For a full understanding of this project, see `Subject_42sh.en.pdf` on this repository

 ## How to Run